Most Beautiful Viennese Buildings: Art Nouveau Architecture in Vienna

 The Art Nouveau architecture gave us some pretty amazing landmarks.
 You just gotta love it!
 Vienna Secession, as the movement was known in Vienna, left a huge impact on the city’s architecture as we know it today, and it wouldn’t be possible without Joseph Maria Olbrich and Josef Hoffmann — the architects who were there to establish the movement, and Otto Wagner, who joined a bit later.
 In this blog post, we will show you some of the best-known and most popular Viennese Art Nouveau buildings from all around the city.

 Vienna Secession Building

 Naturally, we have to mention the very building where it all began, called just like the movement itself — Vienna Secession.
 The Secession building is an exhibition house built in 1897, that literally seceded from the artistic practices and customs of the time and opposed the antiquated styles taught at the art academy.
-The building itself, located near the Karlsplatz, was designed by one of the founders of the Secession movement — Joseph Maria Olbrich, who was trying to move towards a more sleek, utilitarian architecture.
+The building itself, located near Karlsplatz, was designed by one of the founders of the Secessionist movement — Joseph Maria Olbrich, who was trying to move towards a more sleek, utilitarian architecture.
 Even though it was built as a simple, white cube, it still stands out in its surroundings.
 What makes this building so unique are its gold details, and especially the cupola on its top, which is the reason why the building is known as Krauthappl (cabbage head) among the locals.

 Austrian Postal Savings Bank

 Another notable Viennese architect that belonged to this movement was Otto Wagner — he left such pretty buildings behind.
 In this blog post, we’ll mention a few of his buildings, but stay tuned until the very end when we will come back to Otto Wagner again.